 1. Ignition Knock: Too Low Octane

 First, we need to know what detonation knock is.
 When your engine is running smoothly, the air/fuel combination burns up in a single, controlled detonation inside each cylinder.
-Detonation knock is a knocking noise that you’ll listen to when the air gas blend in the cylindrical tubes is detonating in more than when the area at a time.
+Detonation knock is a knocking noise that you'll listen to when the air gas blended in the cylindrical tubes is detonating in more than when the area at a time.
 Parts of the air/fuel combination can start to stir up prematurely.
 When these mini fireballs clash, they develop a knocking noise.

 2. Ignition Knock: Lean Air/Fuel Blend

-Problems with the oxygen sensing units, fuel injectors, fuel pump or mass airflow sensor can create a lean air/fuel mixture in the engine.
+Problems with the oxygen sensing units, fuel injectors, fuel pump, or mass airflow sensor can create a lean air/fuel mixture in the engine.
 A lean air/fuel mixture is one that does not have enough gas and way too much air.
-Without adequate gas in each cylinder, the blend won’t melt quick enough, enabling several detonations– that’s engine knock.
+Without adequate gas in each cylinder, the blend won't melt quick enough, enabling several detonations-- that's engine knock.

 3. Pole Knock: Worn Bearings

 One more kind of engine knock is pole knock.
 As the pistons travel backward and forwards in the engine, they turn the crankshaft which ultimately sends power to the wheels.
 The pole bearings facilitate smooth piston motion, yet they can end up being worn or come out of position over time.
 As the bearings wear out, the pistons will begin to rattle against the crankshaft, creating an extremely similar knocking audio.
-To fix this trouble, you might require new bearings or other job done on the pistons or crankshaft– components located deep in the engine, meaning this can be time-intensive repair work.
+To fix this trouble, you might require new bearings or other jobs done on the pistons or crankshaft-- components located deep in the engine, meaning this can be time-intensive repair work.

 4. Detonation Knock: Bad Timing